Fire ants are red-colored insects. A sting from a fire ant delivers a harmful substance, called venom, into your skin.

 What to Expect at the Emergency Room

 The sooner appropriate treatment is started, the better the outcome.
-Patients not allergic to fire ants should be completelyfine in a few hours to a few days.
+People who are not allergic to fire ants should be fine in a few hours to a few days.
+People with severe allergic reactions may need to stay in the hospital.